Process Semantics

 Overview

-On Kinode OS, processes are the building blocks for peer-to-peer applications.
+On Kinode, processes are the building blocks for peer-to-peer applications.
 The Kinode runtime handles message-passing between processes, plus the startup and teardown of said processes.
 This section describes the message design as it relates to processes.

 Each process instance has a globally unique identifier, or Address, composed of four elements.

-• the process name.
+• the process name (containing a-z, A-Z, 0-9, and -).
 This may be a developer-selected string or a randomly-generated number as string.

-• the node the process is running on (your node).
+• the node the process is running on (often your node: our for short).

 The way these elements compose is the following: